Oklahoma Forestry Services

 The “People of the Forest” exhibit presents the early years of the forest industry in Oklahoma with the coming of the Dierks family, as well as the story of the Traveling Timber Towns and the accomplishments of the Civilian Conservation Corps in the area.
 The exhibit features restored photographs from the Center’s extensive collection and focuses on the people who helped lay the foundation for the industry in Oklahoma.

 For those wanting to learn more about Oklahoma’s forests and forest industry, the staff of the Forest Heritage Center Museum can arrange educational programs or tours for any age group by appointment.
 There are specific programs tailored for school classes.

-The Forest Heritage Center offers meeting rooms, including one that has a stage, one room that has 40 seats and a room that can seat 60 theater style.
+The Forest Heritage Center offers newly renovated meeting rooms.
 Located near park cabins, the museum is ideal for sales meetings, seminars, management retreats and workshops.

 Open 365 days a year from 8:00 a.m. to 5:00 p.m.

 In an effort to reach out to the young men and women who are the future of forestry, the Forest Heritage Center Museum offers scholarships to college students and graduating high school seniors, as well as stipends for forestry program educators.

 - Fred Dierks Educational Scholarship offers a $1500 scholarship to a college undergraduate student.
 The scholarship is available to all students currently enrolled as second semester freshmen or higher grade level.
 Students must be enrolled in a forestry program in one of Oklahoma’s institutions of higher education, with a minimum of a 3.0 on a 4.0 grading scale.